RBSystems/Crestron-Documentation/FileExtensions.md

 <tr>
 <td>SPlsWork (folder)</td>
 <td>Editor and Compiler temp directory.
 I believe the editor may use this during program load but it's definitely used by the compiler.
 It's a good practice to delete this folder.
-Do not archive as it is automatically created at compile time.
+If you sync source directories between computers do not include this folder!
+Do not archive the folder as it is automatically created at compile time.
 If SIMPL Windows is crashing during compile, delete it and then try to recompile.</td>
 </tr>
 </table>

-## VTPro-e ##
+## VTPro-e (GUI Design) ##
 <table>
 <tr>
 <td width="10%">Extension</td>